I'm going to have to do one more thing to find out.

 Iraq's various insurgent groups have succeeded in creating a lot of chaos, but they're likely not strong enough to succeed in the long term.

-Sending more troops to Iraq with the aim of pacifying Baghdad could provide a foundation for their ultimate defeat, but only if the United States does not repeat its uh previous mistakes.
+Sending more troops to Iraq with the aim of pacifying Baghdad could provide a foundation for their ultimate defeat, but only if the United States does not repeat its previous mistakes.

 Myths about invincible guerrillas and insurgents are a direct result of America's collective misunderstanding of its defeat in South Vietnam.

-This loss is generally credited to the brilliance and military virtues of the pajama clad Viet Cong.
+This loss is generally credited to the brilliance and military virtues of the pajama-clad Viet Cong.

 They faced an opponent with leaders unwilling to learn from their failures, the United States.

-When South Vietnam finally fell in 75, it did so not to the Viet Cong, but to regular units of the invading North Vietnamese army.
+When South Vietnam finally fell in 1975, it did so not to the Viet Cong, but to regular units of the invading North Vietnamese army.

 The Viet Cong insurgency contributed greatly to the erosion of the American public's will to fight, but so did the way President Johnson and the American military waged the war.

-It was North Vietnam's will and America's failure, not skillful use of an insurgency that were the keys to Hanoi's victory.
+It was North Vietnam's will and America's failure, not skillful use of an insurgency, that were the keys to Hanoi's victory.

-But the administration has done such a poor job of managing U.S. public opinion, to say nothing of the war itself, that it has exhausted many of its uh reservoirs of support.
+But the administration has done such a poor job of managing U.S. public opinion, to say nothing of the war itself, that it has exhausted many of its reservoirs of support.

-One tragedy of the Iraq war may be that the administration's new strategy came too late to avert a rare decisive insurgent victory.
+One tragedy of the Iraq War may be that the administration's new strategy came too late to avert a rare, decisive insurgent victory.

-Uh, and again, this is foreign policy.com.
+And again, this is foreignpolicy.com.

 That may be what the caller was referring to.

-Could quite possibly uh be the uh be the case.
+Could quite possibly be the case.

-I as I read it, is it not strange for you to hear it?
+As I read it, is it not strange for you to hear it?

 It's by Paul Jackson.